I. What is Bathos?

 Her hair was finely curled, her cheeks were lined with rouge, and her dress was a flowing green and blue which made her look rather like a tired, old peacock.

-The previous sentence is an example of bathos: an abrupt turn from the serious and poetic to the mundane and silly.
+The previous sentence is an example of bathos: an abrupt turn from the serious and poetic to the regular and silly.
 Rather than likening the woman to a beautiful bird, she is compared, surprisingly, to a tired, old peacock.

 II.
 Examples of Bathos